Clutchnp/oldlappy-dots-dwm/README.md

-# Luke's build of dwm
+# Clutchnp's build of dwm for old lappy forked from [@LukeSmithxyz]("https://github.com/LukeSmithxyz/")

 ## FAQ